-The answer made to Mary's application was unfavourable, for it was thought, and indeed it was gently hinted, that a young woman hitherto so much exposed as she had been, was not likely to prove a very fit inmate in a sober private family.
+The answer made to Mary's application was unfavourable; for it was thought, and indeed it was gently hinted, that a young woman hitherto so much exposed as she had been, was not likely to prove a very fit inmate in a sober private family.

-Mary felt very keenly this unhappy suspicion against her character, but what could she do? she walked very quietly away, with a down cast look, and with a mind quite broken down by this fresh affliction and disaster.
-The owners of the mansion happened however to observe her countenance, and the peculiar modesty of her manner, as she was taking her departure, for her patient and silent grief touched them far more sensibly than any loud complaints could have done, and they therefore determined to make some enquiries concerning her.
-The gentleman went himself on the same day to the colliery, where the master of the pit replied to his questions, nearly in the following terms: "Sir," said he, "she is a poor girl that has over-worked herself, for she has undertaken what we call task work, which is very hard labour; she is one of the best girls that ever I knew, and is respected by all the colliers; and though (added he) I cannot deny that now and then my men take a cup too much, which is apt to make them sometimes quarrelsome, yet they never suffer a bad word to be spoken, or an affront to be offered to a girl in the pit, without punishing the fellow who may be guilty, and making him heartily ashamed of himself."
+Mary felt very keenly this unhappy

+suspicion against her character; but what could she do?
+She walked very quietly away, with a downcast look, and with a mind quite broken down by this fresh affliction and disaster.
+The owners of the mansion happened, however, to observe her countenance, and the peculiar modesty of her manner as she was taking her departure: for her patient and silent grief touched them far more sensibly than any loud complaints would have done; and they therefore determined to make some inquiries concerning her.
+The gentleman went himself on the same day to the colliery, where the master of the pit replied to his questions nearly in the following terms: "Sir," said he, "she is a poor girl that has over-worked herself; for she has undertaken what we call taskwork, which is very hard labour; she is one of the best girls that ever I knew, and is respected by all the colliers.
+And though," added he, "I cannot deny that now and then my men take a cup too much, which is apt to make them sometimes quarrelsome, yet they never suffer a bad word to be spoken, or an affront to be offered to a girl in the pit, without punishing the fellow who may be guilty, and making him heartily ashamed of himself."